Our Favourite Dog Friendly pubs and cafes in East Norfolk

 The Star, School Road, Lessingham, NR12 ODN

-Walk here from: 1 Chapel Cottage, Thatch Cottage, Corner Cottage, The Walnut and Victoria Cottage
+Walk here easily from: Thatch Cottage, Corner Cottage, The Walnut and Victoria Cottage

-The Star is one of those wonderful places that everyone knows about… but no-one tells you about (probably because we like to keep this gem of a place all to ourselves!)
-Situated on a quiet country road, this pub won Rural Pub of the Year in the CAMRA 2017 awards.
-There’s a bar and lounge area, both with big tables and comfy seats and a great selection of drinks including a regular selection of local and guest ales.
+The Star is one of those places that everyone knows about… but no-one tells you about (probably because we like to keep this gem of a place all to ourselves!)
+Situated on a quiet country road, this pub has a bar full of character and a separate lounge area, both with big tables and comfy seats and a great selection of drinks including a regular selection of local and guest ales.
 Food-wise, choose from traditional pub grub, daily specials and a yummy Sunday roast!
-There are lots of vegetarian options to choose from too.
+There are vegetarian options to choose from too.

 “The Star in Lessingham has great food and beer and always a great welcome for the dogs!”